 2013 saw the village taking a ’rest year’ recognising the effort that had gone in to such a major event, but the festival returned in 2014 in an evolved form.
-This time the team led by Neville Paul put on ‘The Galleywood Festival 2014 – Celebrating life in our Village’ as a series of events between 6th-13th July 2014 including Open Gardens, guided walks on the Common, Bell ringing at the church, story telling, a 60’s Dance and Supper, Craft Fair and other events spread across several venues including St Michael’s Church, local schools, The Keene Hall and Galleywood Heritage Centre.
+‘The Galleywood Festival 2014 – Celebrating life in our Village’ became a series of events including Open Gardens, guided walks on the Common, Bell ringing at the church, story telling, a 60’s Dance and Supper, Craft Fair and other events spread across several venues including St Michael’s Church, local schools, The Keene Hall and Galleywood Heritage Centre.

-2015, 2016, 2017,2018 and 2019 saw the continuation of the successful 'themed week concept' (actually 10 days in some years), with many of the people, clubs and associations from previous Festivals again involved, with the team led by diferent Chairman.
+2015, 2016, 2017,2018 and 2019 saw the continuation of the successful 'themed week concept' (actually 10 days in some years), with many of the people, clubs and associations from previous Festivals again involved.
 For those who missed any of the most recent events see the Photo Album page.

-The Committee, constituted as a small charity which does not own any buildings or employ people and does not intend to register with the Charity Commission.
-(See the About Page)
+The Committee, is constituted as a small charity which does not own any buildings or employ people and does not intend to register with the Charity Commission because of its small size.

-The Committee thanks Galleywood Heritage Centre, The Keene Hall, Galleywood Parish Council and Galleywood Historical Society and St Michael and All Angels for their support in either providing free meeting venues and/or events.
+The Committee thanks Galleywood Heritage Centre, The Keene Hall, and Galleywood Historical Society and St Michael and All Angels for their support in either providing free meeting venues and/or events.

 Watch the website for details of the events.